-In this action, the leadership team can establish teams comprised of gateway mathematics faculty and faculty from major programs of study to review materials appropriate to a program.
+In this essential action, the leadership team can establish teams comprised of gateway mathematics faculty and faculty from major programs of study to review materials appropriate to a program.
 For example, health sciences faculty could be included in reviewing statistical reasoning courses.
-These teams will gather resources to define the content of mathematics pathways courses.
-Sources of information may include state learning outcomes and requirements, examples of courses from other states and institutions, recommendations from mathematics associations, and information from client disciplines.
+These teams will gather sources to define the content of mathematics pathways courses.
+These sources may include state learning outcomes and requirements, examples of courses from other states and institutions, recommendations from mathematics associations, and information from client disciplines.

-Resources to support defining the content of mathematics pathways courses can be found on the DCMP resource site, Pathways Curricular Materials table.
+Resources to support defining the content of mathematics pathways courses can be found on the DCMP resource site, Pathways Curricular Materials.

-To support students who are underprepared for college-level mathematics courses, the leadership team needs to backward map learning outcomes from the readiness competencies of each college-level course.
+To support students who are deemed underprepared for college-level mathematics courses, the leadership team needs to backward map learning outcomes from the readiness competencies of each college-level course.
 Gateway mathematics faculty members should complete this work.
-Content for courses should be selected based on the mathematics skills needed to be successful in the college-level course.
+Course content should be selected based on the mathematical skills needed to be successful in the college-level course.
 Keep in mind that readiness competencies should not be considered prerequisite skills or a barrier to enrollment.
 Supplemental supports can enable students to complete these courses successfully.

-facilitates the process of backmapping learning outcomes from the readiness competencies of the college-level.
+facilitates the process of backmapping learning outcomes from the readiness competencies of the college-level course.

-describes topics and concepts that are considered necessary mathematics preparation for success in statistics.
+describes topics and concepts necessary for success in statistics.

 Practitioner Point of View